malinjr07/handwritten-genius/README.md

 footers, or sidebars and are used across multiple pages.
 Layout components are usually made up of multiple common and core components.

-### App
+### Pages

-The `app` folder contains the main pages of the application.
-Each folder in this `app` folder represents a route in the application.
-The structure of the `app` folder follows the [`Official Next.js Project Structure and Organization`](https://nextjs.org/docs/app/getting-started/project-structure).
+The `pages` folder contains the main pages of the application.
+Each folder in this `pages` folder represents a route in the application.
+The structure of the `pages` folder follows the [`Official Next.js Project Structure and Organization`](https://nextjs.org/docs/pages/getting-started/project-structure).

 #### &nbsp; Example